Skip navigation menu

 Protect our local environment

 Truckee is unique because of its natural environment.
 We must protect it.
 We should continue efforts to reduce waste and litter while encouraging recycling.
-We should continue to rehabilitate the Truckee river and invest in our trails, open spaces, wetlands, and parks.
+We should continue to rehabilitate the Truckee River and invest in our trails, open spaces, wetlands, and parks.

 Improve access to recreation